Sharpening First-Time Access Alerts for Insider Threat Detection

 To allow an evaluation, we assume all observed alerts from logged data are of legitimate user behavior; these are negative-labeled samples.
-This assumption is generally valid as nearly all such alerts from any given data period are typically due to the dynamic nature of user behavior on a network.
-Ideally if the recommender system works as intended, the prediction scores for these are close to 1 – (closer to one means that the access is expected, while closer to zero means the access is not expected).
+This assumption is generally valid, as nearly all such alerts from any given data period are typically due to the dynamic nature of user behavior on a network.
+Ideally, if the recommender system works as intended, the prediction scores for these are close to the number one.
+(Closer to one means that the access is expected, while closer to zero means that the access is not expected.)

-Positive-labeled samples are synthesized to mimic malicious behavior reflecting scenarios in which either a masquerading attacker does not know his way around the network or an ill-intentioned insider connects to network entities inconsistent to a victim’s and her peers’ habitual patterns.
-The synthesis is performed via the negative sampling technique by pairing up a randomly but carefully selected entity to a user as if the user just had a first-time access.
-An example selection criterion is that the selected entity to pair up with a user is one that has not been accessed by the user herself or by her peers in the past.
-Ideally if the recommender system works as intended, the prediction scores for these are close to 0 – the access is not expected.
+Positive-labeled samples are synthesized to mimic malicious behavior reflecting scenarios in which either a masquerading attacker does not know his way around the network, or an ill-intentioned insider connects to network entities inconsistent to a victim’s and their peers’ habitual patterns.
+The synthesis is performed via the negative sampling technique by pairing a randomly, but carefully selected, entity to a user as if the user just had a first-time access.
+An example selection criterion is that the selected entity to pair with a user is one that has not been accessed by the user themself or by their peers in the past.
+Ideally, if the recommender system works as intended, the prediction scores for these are close to zero – the access is not expected.

 Figure 1 shows the ROC curves of the classifier performance on alerts raised on users accessing the four entity types.
 An ROC curve shows the tradeoff in the detection rate on the positive-labeled alerts vs. the false positive rate (or the alert suppression rate) on the negative-labeled alerts.
-As we can see, for alerts over the RA, NZ, and NKL entity types, we can get near 50% of alert suppression rate while maintaining near 100% detection rate.
+As we can see, for alerts over the RA, NZ, and NKL entity types, we can get close to 50% of alert suppression rate while maintaining near 100% detection rate.
 This is very good.
-The performance for the EP alert type is still good but is somewhat inferior to others, having about 90% of detection rate at the same 50% suppression rate.
-This is perhaps explained by the fact that in real-world situations endpoint processes exist that are run by many users, normal users and attackers alike.
+The performance for the EP alert type is still good, but is somewhat inferior to others, having approximately a 90% detection rate combined with a 50% suppression rate.
+This is perhaps explained by the fact that in real-world situations, endpoint processes exist that are run by many users — normal users and attackers alike.
 The recommender system errs on the side of expecting such processes to be run by users too frequently, inadvertently suppressing more alerts than desired, including those from synthesized malicious access.

-To summarize, the user-to-entity first-access indicators for alerting are popularly deployed in UBA system for their ease of interpretation and good correlation with malicious activities.
+To summarize, the user-to-entity first-access indicators for alerting are popularly deployed in UEBA systems for their ease of interpretation and good correlation with malicious activities.
 I showed a factorization machine-based recommender system method to reduce false positives from these alerts.
-Context data from peer groups are considered in learning.
+Contextual data from peer groups are considered in learning.
 I pointed out some issues that must be addressed before applying the learning.
 With real world data, alerts from users accessing four different entity types are evaluated.
 The method is shown capable of reducing false positive alerts of the first-access indicator while maintaining its detection rate.

-Work such as this is important for UBA.
+Work such as this is important for UEBA.
 All statistical indicators have varying degrees of false positives.
 When an effort is made to improve the precision rate for each indicator, the overall anomaly cases presented to analysts will have good precision, reducing the false positive fatigue.
-I will share more examples of false positive reduction methods for other classes of UBA indicators in future blogs.